 Welcome to Broken Drum Insulation of Visalia, your source for professional residential and commercial insulation in the Fresno, California area.
 We are industry leaders—builders, contractors and homeowners count on us to get the job done right, on time, on budget and safely.

 Home & Commercial Insulation in Fresno, CA

 The Broken Drum Insulation of Visalia team of insulation contractors offers high-quality materials for homes and buildings.
 Here are several of the insulation materials we use:

 Batt insulation: Batt insulation comes in pre-cut panels and is typically made of fiberglass.
 It’s one of the most common forms of insulation available.
 Batts can be installed in various areas, such as the attic and walls.
 We install kraft-faced, unfaced and ComfortTherm® poly-wrapped fiberglass batt insulation from Johns Manville (JM).

 Blown-in fiberglass – “Blow-in” refers to a method of installation—blown-in insulation is installed with a special blowing device.
-Fiberglass is available in blown-in form and can be installed in many areas of a home, from the attic to the walls.
+Fiberglass is available in blown-in form and can be installed in many areas of a home, from insulating the attic to insulating the crawl spaces.
 In new construction projects, blow-in insulation can also be used in an application called BIBs.
 Blow-in insulation is installed behind a special fabric to create a seamless blanket that fills voids in walls, including around any electrical protrusions.

 Cellulose insulation – Cellulose is made from recycled newsprint and other recycled paper.
 Consisting of up to 80 percent recycled content and requiring less energy to make than other types of insulation, it’s one of the most environmentally friendly insulation materials available.

 Spray foam insulation – Spray foam insulation is applied wet and expands into thick foam that fits snugly in wall cavities, crevices and gaps—therefore, it can be installed in hard-to-reach areas and around piping and wiring.
 Open-cell and closed-cell spray foam are available.